bfjnaude/dnd/dnd.md

 The party takes down Aerisi and the elemental.
 Shava claims Windvane.
 (4800 XP)

 Shava goes on an expidition to try and obtain some arrows while the rest of the party sleeps.
+She finds the local workshop, but is not able to obtain any completed arrows.

 </details>